-The status of a refugee may be granted, if a person has justified fear of persecution in the country of their citizenship or the previous country of residence due to:
+The refugee status may be granted if a person has a well-founded fear of persecution in his/her country of citizenship or in the previous country of residence

 - political affiliation.

-- the person is in danger of a death sentence or corporal punishment, torture, inhuman or degrading attitude or degrading punishment in their country of citizenship or previous country of residence;
+- the person is subject to the death penalty or corporal punishment, torture, inhuman or degrading treatment or degrading punishment in the country of citizenship or in the previous country of residence (if the person is a stateless person);

-- the person requires protection due to international or internal armed conflicts and cannot return to their country of citizenship or previous country of residence (if the person is a stateless person) due to external or internal armed conflicts.
+- the person needs protection and cannot return to his/her country of citizenship or previous country of residence (if the person is a stateless person) due to external or internal armed conflicts.

-Temporary protection can be granted to a group of persons, who have left their country due to ethnic conflicts or civil wars.
-Temporary protection entitles the persons to reside in the Republic of Latvia for a certain period of time.
-The issue of temporary protection is decided by the Cabinet of Ministers.
+Temporary protection may be granted to a group of persons who have left their country due to ethnic conflicts or civil war.
+Temporary protection gives the right to reside in the Republic of Latvia for a certain period of time.
+The issue of granting temporary protection is decided by the Cabinet of Ministers.

 Who can apply for the refugee or alternative status?